adobe/alloy-samples/media-collection/TAGS_IMPL.md

 # Create a session

-To create a Media Session, similarly to the standalone library implementation there are two options:
+To create a Media Session, the `Send Media Event` action should be used.
+Similarly to the standalone library implementation there are two options:
 - handle media session automatically - pings are automatically triggered at the frequency that is set in the configuration
-- handle media session manually - pings need to be triggered manually using `Send Media Event` action.
+- handle media session manually - pings need to be triggered manually

-When handling media session automatically, the `Create Media Session` action should be used.
-The player ID is an identifier for the media session, this can be a random string, the element ID of the player.
+The player ID is an identifier for the media session, this can be a random string or the element ID of the player.
-Session details should be provided when sending a "Media Session start" event using `Send Media Event` action.
+Session details should be provided when sending a "Session start" event using `Send Media Event` action.
-The player ID is an identifier for the media session, this can be a random string, the element ID of the player.
-Playhead and QoE data elements should be provided only when starting the media session.
-The following events for that media session will be automatically populated with the playhead and QoE using `playerID`.
+Playhead and QoE data elements should be provided when starting the media session.
+The following events for that media session will inherit the playhead and QoE.
 ![image](public/img/createSession.png)